OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part2.md

 ![setup block](./img/smart-plant-p2-6-dashboard-2-block-setup.png)

-Scroll down to select your device from the Device IDs dropdown and the `moisture` attribute:
+Scroll down to select your device from the Device IDs dropdown.
+Then select `moisture` from the Attribute dropdown:

 ![](./img/smart-plant-p2-6-dashboard-3-block-data.png)